 Master of Arts Degree

 The Master of Arts (MA) degree is a non-thesis degree program that emphasizes advanced training in biology and the ability to apply the scientific process to biological problems.
-Combining advanced coursework (30 units) with a written project based on a current research problem in biology, the MA degree has two tracks: a Grant Proposal track and a Stem Cell Concentration track.
+Combining advanced coursework (30 units) with a written project based on a current research problem in biology, the MA degree has two tracks: a Review Paper/Grant Proposal track and a Stem Cell Concentration track.

-The Grant Proposal track is designed for students who wish to pursue a coursework-based degree program that will prepare them for a variety of careers, including education, science writing, science illustration, science law, science policy, and health professions.
+The Review Paper/Grant Proposal track is designed for students who wish to pursue a coursework-based degree program that will prepare them for a variety of careers, including education, science writing, science illustration, science law, science policy, and health professions.
 In addition to advanced coursework, this degree track requires students to prepare a a review paper that critically synthesizes research on a particular topic with a well developed section detailing future directions or a research proposal in the format required by a state or federal granting agency (e.g., National Science Foundation, National Institutes of Health) based on a novel hypothesis that addresses a biological problem.

 The Stem Cell Concentration track is designed for students who wish to gain advanced coursework, hands-on research experience, and lab training in the latest stem cell techniques for careers in stem cell research or biotechnology.
 The program is designed to be completed in 20 months, including 3 semesters of graduate coursework at Sacramento State University, an intensive Stem Cell Techniques training course at the Buck Institute for Age Research, and a 6-month paid research internship at a participating laboratory in the UC Davis Stem Cell Program.
 Students will also take courses at UC Davis to augment their applied training.
 Upon completion of the internship, the student must complete a written project report (i.e., not a thesis).
-For additional details about the Stem Cell Concentration, contact Dr. Rosalee Carter (email@example.com).
+For additional details about the Stem Cell Concentration, contact Dr. Rosalee Sprowls (firstname.lastname@example.org).